rrDumpTruck/Obsidian.Vault/Session Notes and Quick Reference.md

 3. Explain their location refer to [Locations](obsidian://open?vault=Obsidian.Vault&file=Locations)
 4. The party meets at a tavern named The Bleeding Heart, their specified meeting place according to a message received yesterday morning.
 5. Allow adventure towards <span style="color:#ff0000">Aortas Workshop</span> or wherever they choose to wander.
-6. Arrive at opportunity where they hear the town criers say at each crossroads in the city " The Fool Throwing Festival in "
+6. Arrive at opportunity where they hear the town criers say at each crossroads in the city " The Fool Throwing Festival in Damius' Forum"
+7.
 ---
-The Bleeding Heart
-A small three story log rancher with high rooves and stained glass windows.
+The Bleeding Heart (In the Southmost part of The Plateau) A small three story log rancher with high rooves and stained glass windows.
 The Foundation of the building look burned, it is next to a Helix with a sign of a cartoon heart impaled by a couple slug like creatures (Bluefly).
 There is a stable in near proximity to the barn and Tavern with the sign on it.
 Inside you can see a few tables a large smokeless green fire.
 A few rooms are available for rent in the upstairs of the structure.

 Owners: